publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch12/schII/pt2/m__us_usc_t19_ch12_schII_pt2.md

 >                 “ ‘(2) Farmers.—

->                 “ ‘(A) In general.—Except as provided in subparagraph (B), assistance may not be provided under chapter 6 \[part 6 of this subchapter\] after December 31, 2014.
+>                 “ ‘(A) In general.—Except as provided in subparagraph (B), assistance may not be provided under chapter 6 \[part 6 of this subchapter\] after June 30, 2022.

->                 “ ‘(B) Exception.—Notwithstanding subparagraph (A), any assistance approved under chapter 6 on or before December 31, 2014, may be provided—
+>                 “ ‘(B) Exception.—Notwithstanding subparagraph (A), any assistance approved under chapter 6 on or before June 30, 2022, may be provided—

 >                 “ ‘(i) to the extent funds are available pursuant to such chapter for such purpose; and